TimCosby/Screen-Hider/README.md

 Turns the screen black with the press of a key or turns the screen off and lock the computer.

-SecureLock.ahk to start the script.
+SecureLock.exe to start the script.

 Defaults keys
 =============